kiprotichbettn/CodeYouJobBoard/Documentation.md

  * @section Behavior
  * - Includes a small inline `<script>` that:
  *   1. Listens for the form submission event.
- *   2. Displays an alert ("Form submitted!
-Check your Google Sheet.") after a short delay.
+ *   2. Displays an alert ("Form submitted!.") after a short delay.
  *   3. Resets the form fields after submission.
  *
  * @section Styles